We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Wusthof has been making knives in Solingen, Germany since 1814.

 They make two lines of stamped knives, Gourmet and Pro, that are laser cut out of a large sheet of steel.
-They also make five lines of forged knives which go through a 40-step process in which they are heat-molded from a single piece of high-carbon stainless steel.
+They also make five lines of forged knives that go through a 40-step process in which they are heat-molded from a single piece of high-carbon stainless steel.

 In this article, we are focusing on Wusthof forged knife lines because they are higher-quality and more comparable to Shun knives.